robpomeroy/BrightOS/docs/INSTALL.md

 requirements:

-* Ubuntu or AlmaLinux installed (preferably minimal, for the cleanest results; I use Ubuntu Server 22.04 and AlmaLinux 9)
+* Ubuntu or AlmaLinux installed (preferably minimal, for the cleanest results; I use Ubuntu Server 24.04 and AlmaLinux 10)
 * OpenSSH installed
 * A user account set up, with a password and sudo capability
 * Public/private keys set up for this user
-* python3 and python3-pip installed (don't be tempted to use, e.g. python39 -
+* python3 and python3-pip installed
-  it may not be able to import the libraries Ansible requires for operation)
 * An internet connection, to download the necessary additional packages

 Having installed your base operating system, it is recommended to update fully.